MisterTea/EternalTerminal/howitworks.md

 ---
 layout: page
-title: How ET Works
+title: How Eternal Terminal Works
-subtitle: A primer on how ET works under the hood
+subtitle: A primer on how Eternal Terminal (ET) works under the hood
 ---

 # Eternal TCP